JodusNodus/apartment-eagle/README.md

 ### 2. Environment Variables

-Create a `.env` file in the root directory with the following variables:
+Create a `.env` file in the root directory:

 ```env
 # DeepSeek API Key for AI evaluation